Ronnie Scott: Ronnie Scott's Jazz Club

 Scott is perhaps best remembered for co-founding, with former tenor sax player Pete King, Ronnie Scott's Jazz Club, which opened on 30 October 1959 in a basement at 39 Gerrard Street in London's Soho district, with the debut of a young alto sax player named Peter King (no relation), before later moving to a larger venue nearby at 47 Frith Street in 1965.
 The original venue continued in operation as the "Old Place" until the lease ran out in 1967, and was used for performances by the up-and-coming generation of domestic musicians.

-Scott regularly acted as the club's genial Master of Ceremonies, and was noted for his repertoire of jokes, asides and one-liners.
+Scott regularly acted as the club's genial master of ceremonies, and was noted for his repertoire of jokes, asides and one-liners.
 A typical introduction might go: "Our next guest is one of the finest musicians in the country.
 In the city, he's crap".
 Another memorable announcement was: "Next week we're proud to have a quartet featuring Stan Getz and violinist Stuff Smith.
 It's called the 'Getz-Stuffed quartet'."
 Ronnie often used in later days the services of John Schatt to book rock bands for Ronnie Scott's upstairs.

+Ronnie Scott told Showbusiness journalist Don Short in 1970:Pop has poached on jazz without apology.
+That may irritate many jazzmen, but not me.
+I would never lose any sleep over it.
+It’s for the fans to choose the music they want to hear.
+I play.
+I don’t attempt to convert.
+But many young people are discovering just how hip jazz is.

 After Scott's death, King continued to run the club for a further nine years, before selling the club to theatre impresario Sally Greene in June 2005.

-In September 2013, while the club was being redecorated, a 12-metre-square (39 ft2) hoarding was placed on the Frith Street façade as a tribute to its eponymous founder, bearing a giant photograph of Ronnie Scott by Val Wilmer, alongside one of his legendary one-liners: "I love this place, it's just like home, filthy and full of strangers."
+In September 2013, while the club was being redecorated, a 12-metre-square (39 ft2) hoarding was placed on the Frith Street façade as a tribute to its eponymous founder, bearing a giant photograph of Ronnie Scott by Val Wilmer, alongside one of his one-liners: "I love this place, it's just like home, filthy and full of strangers."